mbukatov/tendrl-wiki/Metrics.md

   * read: The number of disk read operations.
   * write: The number of disk write operations.
 * disk_time
   * read: The average amount of time it took to do a read operation.
 For Darwin / Mac OS X, the unit is microseconds.
-For Linux and AIX, the unit is milliseconds.
+For Linux and AIX, the unit is milliseconds (ms).
 For Solaris, the unit is nanoseconds.
 This metric is not reported on FreeBSD.
   * write: The average amount of time it took to do a write operation.
 For Darwin / Mac OS X, the unit is microseconds.
-For Linux and AIX, the unit is milliseconds.
+For Linux and AIX, the unit is milliseconds (ms).
 For Solaris, the unit is nanoseconds.
 This metric is not reported on FreeBSD.

 Graphite table name: tendrl.clusters.{cluster-id}.nodes.{node-name}.disk-{disk-name}.{attr-type1}.{attr-type2}
 Note: